Termite Detection Dogs

 As termites normally come from the ground it is not as essential to use the dog in the roof as they will detect the odour in the wall.
 If you do have a subfloor the dog will detect odour through the floor and if access permits we still have to visually inspect these areas, or if an indication is given we will recommend an access point be made.

-What do I have to do if having a termite inspection with a termite detection dog?
+What do I have to do if having a termite inspection with a termite sniffer dog?

 When working inside the house we request that the house is to be closed up and air conditioning or fans are turned off in order to try and keep the odour located to the particular areas where the termites are.
 Dogs and cats should be placed outside or in cages and any food and water bowls removed from the inspection area.
 The house should be generally clean and make as much area accessible for the dog.
 By following these simple rules it will help us give you a better more accurate termite inspection.

-When should I termite detection dog be used
+When should a termite detection dog be used?

 We will recommend the use of a the dog when there have been hard to access areas particularly some sub floor areas or your house is built on a concrete slab, as this is where a standard visual termite inspection loses its accuracy and the termite detection dog steps into a league of its own.
 Our dog will only be recommended if we feel it will benefit you and us in doing the inspection.

 What happens if the termite detection dog indicates to the possibility of termites?

 If our dog indicates to the possibility of termites we will then try and confirm this indication with other tools that we have at our disposal like the Termatrac t3i.
 If these tools also indicate that there is a possibility of termites we will then recommend an invasive inspection and also discuss treatment options and costs that may be involved.
 As when an invasive inspection is done it can be imperative that a termite treatment is started at the same time.
 If we do not get any indications from other tools we may recommend an invasive inspection or a secondary inspection within a shorter period of time which if confirmed on the second inspection and invasive inspection would then be carried out.